 IRS Form 8832 is used by business entities other than corporations that elect to be classified as S corporations for federal tax purposes.
-A common example is a single member limited liability company (LLC).
+Other entities can make this election as well.
+A common example is a single-member limited liability company (LLC).

-Sometimes the single member limited liability company does not elect to be treated as a corporation and does not to elect to be treated as an S corporation within the prescribed time frames.
-Fortunately, the IRS has developed procedures that permit such taxpayers to retroactively file both elections.
+Sometimes the single-member limited liability company doesn't elect to be treated as a corporation and doesn't elect to be treated as an S corporation within the prescribed time frames.
+The IRS has developed procedures that permit such taxpayers to retroactively file both elections.

 This procedure also applies to other tax entities, such as associations formed as partnerships and any business entity that would not normally be classified as a corporation for federal tax purposes.